Michigan Counseling License Requirements

 1. Decide which area of counseling to pursue.

-The first step when starting your journey to a counseling career is to decide which area of counseling interests you the most.
+The first step when starting your journey to a counseling career is deciding which area of counseling interests you the most.
 Each type of Michigan counseling licensure has strict, and often very different, requirements.
 Starting out with a plan will help you focus on the specific requirements for the type of license you seek.

 2. Earn the degree(s) required for your counseling practice area.

 You will need at least a master’s degree for most types of counseling licensure in Michigan.
 The only exception is for Certified Alcohol and Drug Counselors (CADCs) who can earn certification with a high school diploma and work experience.
 A master’s degree with coursework in 10 counseling-specific areas is required to become a Licensed Professional Counselor (LPC).
-Licensed Marriage and Family Therapists (LMFT) must have a master’s degree in marriage and family therapy or a closely related field.
+Licensed Marriage and Family Therapists (LMFTs) must have a master’s degree in marriage and family therapy or a closely related field.
 A master’s degree in school counseling is required for school counselors and Certified Advanced Alcohol and Drug Counselors (CAADCs) must have a master’s degree with coursework in substance abuse.

 3. Get licensed to practice counseling in Michigan.